menacit/logging_course/07-coreutils_analysis.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Steve Jurvetson (CC BY 2.0)" -->
 ## What is date?
 Command-line tool for working with calendar time.

 Uses the tz database under the hood.

+Useful for manual and automated time/date conversion.

 ![bg right:30%](images/07-pyramid.jpg)